iayr1/flutter_article_app/README.md

 States are emitted in response to success or failure, updating the UI reactively.

 This ensures a clear separation of concerns and maintainable, testable code.
-🧪 Testing
+Testing
 To run unit and widget tests:
 flutter test

 Tests can be added to verify BLoC logic, use cases, and UI components.
-⚠️ Limitations / To-Do
+Limitations / To-Do

-❌ No offline support (can be added with hive)
-🔄 No pagination in article list
+No pagination in article list
-🌐 No backend integration (ready for REST API)
-🔐 Authentication not yet implemented
+No backend integration (ready for REST API) Authentication not yet implemented

-📸 Screenshots
+Screenshots
 Coming soon
-🤝 Contributing
+Contributing
 We welcome contributions!
 Please follow clean code practices and use meaningful naming conventions.
-📄 License
+License
 This project is licensed under the MIT License.
-Made with ❤️ using Flutter
+Made with Flutter